playmint/ds/contracts/src/maps/tutorial-room-7/README.md

     }
 ```

-We're using a `constructor` to set the `unwalableTiles` array values.
+We're using a `constructor` to set the `unwalkableTiles` array values.

 The way I created this list in the first place, was by making code in `Zone.js` that compiled the tile IDs of the unwalkable tiles that could be copy & pasted straight into the solidity code:
 ```js